-The City of Greater Geraldton Commercial Activity Strategy ('Activity Centre Strategy') was endorsed by WAPC in August 2013 and was prepared in conjunction with the Residential Development Strategy.
+The City of Greater Geraldton Commercial Activity Strategy (Activity Centre Strategy) was endorsed by WAPC in August 2013 and was prepared in conjunction with the Residential Development Strategy.

 The Activity Centre Strategy identifies preferred areas for growth in commercial activity by providing performance-based criteria for commercial centres.
 A future District Centre identified at South Gates is proposed within proximity to the subject land at the intersection of Verita Road and the Brand Highway although this activity centre is not proposed to be required/developed until 2021.
-Areas of "Mixed Use" development in this area are also identified within the Rudds Gully Structure Plan for Lots 13, 14 and 21 Verita Road.
-The proposed Structure Plan is a continuation of the residential pattern already shown in the Rudds Gully Structure Plan (Lots 13, 14 & 21 Verita Road).
+Areas of 'Mixed Use' development in this area are also identified within the Rudds Gully Structure Plan for Lots 13, 14 and 21 Verita Road.
+The proposed LSP is a continuation of the residential pattern already shown in the Rudds Gully Structure Plan (Lots 13, 14 & 21 Verita Road).

-1.3.4 Policies
+1.3.4 PLANNING POLICIES

-1.3.4.1 Statement of Planning Policy 3 - Urban Growth and Settlement
+1.3.4.1 STATE PLANNING POLICY NO. 3 - URBAN GROWTH AND SETTLEMENT

-Statement of Planning Policy 3 - Urban Growth and Settlement (SPP3) sets out the principles and considerations which apply to planning for urban growth and settlement.
+Statement of Planning Policy 3: Urban Growth and Settlement (SPP3) sets out the principles and considerations which apply to planning for urban growth and settlement.

-In regard to regional development SPP3 refers to the requirement for urban areas to be identified in Region and Local Planning Strategies and should be facilitated by Structure Plans.
+In regard to regional development, SPP3 refers to the requirement for urban areas to be identified in Region and Local Planning Strategies, and should be facilitated by Structure Plans.
 The subject land is identified as future urban and the proposed LSP will ensure orderly and proper planning for the Rudds Gully area linking the subject land to the existing Rudd Gully Structure Plan already approved over adjoining lots.

-SPP3 reinforces that the WAPC's Liveable Neighbourhoods policy intentions that new urban areas will be comprehensively planned as sustainable communities which provide local facilities, services, public transport and job opportunities.
+SPP3 reinforces the WAPC's Liveable Neighbourhoods policy intentions that new urban areas will be comprehensively planned as sustainable communities which provide local facilities, services, public transport and job opportunities.
 SPP3 also reinforces the principles of Liveable Neighbourhoods which apply to the preparation and review of regional and district Structure Plans for new growth areas, local structure plans for new subdivisions and in planning for the revitalisation or redevelopment of existing areas.

-Liveable Neighbourhood principles have been applied in the preparation of this LSP as shown in the description of the LSP in Part 1 section 5 of this report as well as Part 2 section 3 below.
+Liveable Neighbourhoods principles have been applied in the preparation of this LSP, as shown in the description of the LSP in Part 1 Section 5 of this report as well as Part 2 section 3 below.

-1.3.4.2 State Planning Policy 3.1 - Residential Design Codes
+1.3.4.2 STATE PLANNING POLICY NO. 3.1 - RESIDENTIAL DESIGN CODES

-State Planning Policy 3.1- Residential Design Codes 2015 (R-Codes) provides lot size and dimension requirements for the various densities proposed.
+State Planning Policy 3.1: Residential Design Codes (2015) (R-Codes) provides lot size and development requirements for the various densities proposed.
 The R-Codes will also guide development on an individual lot basis in terms of site coverage, dwelling location, frontage and other development requirements.